miramastoras/CDR_detect/README.md

 Command:
 ```
+python3 CDR_detect.py -b bamfile -o outfile -w <windowsize> -x <methylation threshold> -n <minimum CDR size>
 ```

+Inputs:
+- `-b` (required) bamfile of reads from the alpha satellite HOR regions.
+These reads have methylation tags giving the percent likelihood of methylation at each CpG site on the read
+- `-o` (required) output text file name
+- `-w` (default = 1000 bp) Window size of CDRs to consider in bp
+- `-x` (default = 0.3) methylation frequency threshold for calling a CDR in a window
+- `-n` (default = 3000 bp) minimum CDR size in bp

 Description of method:

-- takes in bamfile of reads aligning to the HOR regions
-- these reads have methylation tags giving the percent likelihood of methylation at each CpG site on the read
-- First, we calculate the average methylation probability across the whole read.
-If it is < 40%, we automatically call that read a CDR and move on
-- For the other reads, we move in a sliding window across each read, by 1 bp.
-Optimal window size right now is 3000bp
+- For each read, move in a sliding window of size w by 1 bp
-- for each window, we take the average of the methylation probabilities in that window.
-If any window drops below 30%, we exit and call that read a CDR
--
+- Calculate methylation frequency in that window
+- If the methylation frequency drops below x, record current window start coordinate as start coordinate of a CDR
+- Once the methylation frequency rises above x, record current window end coordinate as end coordinate of CDR
+- Return readnames and the coordinates of predicted CDRs inside them.
+Only return CDRs > n